Link Search Menu Expand Document

 openssl s_client -connect 192.168.0.211:2500

 This should show the server certificate.
 You can also verify the client authentication part.
-Refer to the Thales guide here: payShield TLS Host Port V3_5-6-23 for more info.
+Refer to the Thales guide: payShield TLS Host Port V3_5-6-23.pdf for more info.

 Trusting SSL Certificates

-When you configure TLS, EzSign must trust the configured TLS certificate.
+When you configure TLS, EzSign must trust the TLS certificates configured on the HSM.
 If this is not the case you will receive an error such as:

 ...Token Exception: Failed to connect to HSM at IP Address/server: 192.168.0.211 port: 2500.
 Error: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target

-Option 1: Add the CA certificate to Java’s cacerts trust store
+Option 1: Add the CA certificate to the Java Runtimes cacerts trust store

 Locate the cacerts file location for the version of java being used to run EzSign.
 If using the bundled version, this will be located at: